brennanlazzara/classdemo/README.md

-# classdemo Jon made this change
+# classdemo I made this change